Mental health problems include depression, anxiety, eating disorders, obsessive compulsive disorder, ADHD and self-harm.

 2. A lack of appropriate CAMHS inpatient facilities

-The Scottish Government has set a target for the NHS in Scotland to deliver a maximum waiting time of 18 weeks from a child or young person’s referral to treatment for specialist CAMHS.
-This is in itself still far too long and would not be tolerated for those with physical health issues.
+The Scottish Government has set a target for the NHS to deliver a maximum waiting time of 18 weeks from a patient's referral to treatment at specialist CAMHS (met by at least 90% of patients).
+This is in itself still far too long and would not be tolerated if these were physical health conditions.

-Any delay in diagnosis and appropriate support for the child or young person concerned, as well as for their family, can have a devastating impact.
-Investment in these services will also serve to prevent longer-term economic and social costs.
+Any delay in the diagnosis and treatment of the child or young person concerned, as well as for their family or carer, can have a devastating impact with conditions frequently worsening while they wait.

-We are seeking to ensure that all health boards meet the 18-week waiting time target, with action plans that include clear, funded and measurable timetables put in place for those currently failing to meet this.
+We are seeking to ensure that waiting lists for CAMHS in all health boards are cleared and that the 18-week waiting time target is met.
+Action plans that include clear, funded and measurable timelines must be put in place for those health boards failing to meet this target.
+These plans should have a particular focus on delivering a suitably resourced CAMHS workforce, and appropriate support services should be provided to those waiting for treatment.

 Under the Mental Health (Care and Treatment) (Scotland) Act 2003, a responsibility is placed on health boards to provide accommodation and services to meet the needs of persons under the age of 18.